-As of March 31, 2022, we owed First Foundation Bank (the "Bank") approximately \$3.9 million, which consists of (i) \$3.7 million owing under a Term Loan Agreement dated August 14, 2012, which requires monthly payments of principal and interest until its maturity on August 14, 2032, and (ii) \$0.2 million owing under a Term Loan Agreement dated July 30, 2015, which requires monthly payments of principal and interest until its maturity on September 1, 2022.
-If we are unable to make payments when due under these agreements, or repay these obligations at maturity, and we are otherwise unable to extend the maturity dates or refinance these obligations, we would be in default.
-We cannot provide any assurances that we will be able to generate the necessary amount of capital to make payments as they become due, or to repay these obligations, or that we will be able to extend the maturity dates or otherwise refinance these obligations.
-In the event of default on any of these loans, the Bank would have the right to exercise its rights and remedies to collect, which would include foreclosing on our assets.
+As of March 31, 2023, we owed First Foundation Bank (the "Bank") approximately \$3.5 million under a Term Loan Agreement dated August 14, 2012, which requires monthly payments of principal and interest until its maturity on August 14, 2032.
+If we are unable to make payments when due under this agreement, or repay this obligation at maturity, and we are otherwise unable to extend the maturity date or refinance this obligation, we would be in default.
+We cannot provide any assurances that we will be able to generate the necessary amount of capital to make payments as they become due, or to repay this obligation, or that we will be able to extend the maturity date or otherwise refinance this obligation.
+In the event of default, the Bank would have the right to exercise its rights and remedies to collect, which would include foreclosing on our assets.
 Accordingly, a default would have a material adverse effect on our business and, if the Bank exercises its rights and remedies, we would likely be forced to seek bankruptcy protection.

 In addition, the agreements governing our indebtedness include certain debt service and other financial covenants that we must satisfy.
 In previous years, we have defaulted on certain of these covenants and have received waivers of the defaults from the Bank.
-As of March 31, 2019, we were not in compliance with the required debt service coverage ratio or the current ratio, but the Bank provided a waiver of the default on June 17, 2019.
-As of March 31, 2022 and 2021, we were in compliance with all of the required annual financial and debt covenants.
+As of March 31, 2023, the Company was not in compliance with the required debt service coverage ratio, but the Bank provided a waiver of the default on June 22, 2023 and implemented an immediate freeze on any and all further advances of the Credit Agreement through the maturity date, with an outstanding balance in the amount of \$1,770.000 as of June 21, 2023.
+As of March 31, 2022, we were in compliance with all of the required annual financial and debt covenants.
 We cannot provide any assurance that the Bank would provide us with a waiver should we not be in compliance in the future.
 A failure to maintain compliance along with our lender not agreeing to a waiver for the non-compliance would cause the outstanding borrowings to be in default and payable on demand which would have a material adverse effect on us and our ability to continue as a going concern.